 How to Qualify for An Emotional Support Animal

 If you have an emotional disability, you can legally qualify for an ESA, short for an emotional support animal.
-You must be certified as emotionally disabled by a psychologist, therapist, psychiatrist, or other duly licensed and/or certified mental health professional.
+You must have documentation of an emotional or mental disability from a psychologist, therapist, psychiatrist, or other duly licensed and/or certified mental health professional.
 This certification should be a formal and appropriately formatted letter, known as an ESA Letter.

-To qualify for an Emotional Support Animal, your ESA letter must be written on the mental health professional’s letterhead, include his or her license type, date of the license, license number, and the state which issued the license.
-Moreover, it should have the date when it was written.
-A sample of the request letter can be viewed at the official website of Bazelon Center for Mental Health Law, but there are other websites that have the same kind of samples which you may prefer.
+To qualify for an Emotional Support Animal, your ESA letter must be written on the mental health professional’s letterhead, including their license type, date of the license, license number, the state of the license, and the date the letter was written.

 What the Letter Must Contain

-Your ESA letter must contain some details which will inform your landlord that you are:
+Your ESA letter must contain some details which will inform your landlord that:

-- A current patient of the signing mental health professional.
+- You are a current patient of the signing mental health professional

-- Substantially limited in performing or participating in at least one of life’s major activities because of your disability.
+- Your disability substantially limits you in performing or participating in at least one major life activity

-- Having an Emotional Support Animal is an integral part of the treatment of your current condition.
+- An Emotional Support Animal is an integral part of relieving symptoms of your current condition

-- The ESA letter must be dated and no older than a year.
+It is recommended that the ESA letter be no older than a year.

 What Disorders Qualify You as An Emotional Support Animal Owner